-Cred lits ------ ------
+Credit ts -------- ----

-FSHN185 - The Science of Human Nutrition (LEC - Lecture) Description
+FSHN185 - The Science of Human Nutrition (LEC - Lecture)

-Integration of natural science concepts basic to the study of human nutrition.
-Emphasis placed on nutrient requirements of healthy individuals and the function of nutrients and their food sources.
+This course is an integration of natural science concepts basic to the study of human nutrition.
+An emphasis is placed on the nutrient requirements of healthy individuals and the function of nutrients and their food sources.